Do you know how to tell if ham is bad?

 When you want to cook any food with already purchased ham, first check the expiry days on the label to ensure your ham is still usable.

 As usual, this pork meat is used safely for 5-7 days, storing it in the refrigerator.
-Ham can be kept longer, up to 6-8 months in the freezer.
+How about freezing, is it possible to freeze ham?
+Short answer: yes, ham can be kept in the freezer for a longer shelf life, which is up to 6-8 months.